tunnell/wax/docs/jargon.rst

 * Occurence - The digitizers only send data when a threshold is crossed.
 An occurence is just a continous (in time) block of data for just one channel.
 An event will be composed of many occurences.
 * Sample - a 14-bit measurement from the digitizers corresponding to a 10-ns window
+* Chunk - A lot of data, normally 1 second.
+This is the search window for the DAQ.
+Parallelization is done by sending chunks to different nodes.